infinitered/ir-docs/README.md

 ### The ir-docs Publishing Process

 Imagine we have a repository that publishes docs to `ir-docs`.
-That repo is called `open-source-sesame` and it uses `changesets` to manage releases.
+That repo is called `open-source-sesame`.

 1. A contributor makes a change to the documentation in `open-source-sesame` and opens a PR.
 2. A maintainer approves the changes and merges them into `main`.